cornucopia-rs/cornucopia/docs/src/configuration.md

 Dependencies needed for your custom type mappings should be specified in `[manifest.dependencies]`.

 The `types.mapping` table allows you to map PostgreSQL types to Rust types.
-You can use this to either override Clorinde's default mappings or add support for PostgreSQL types that aren't supported by default, such as types from extensions.
+You can use this to either override Cornucopia's default mappings or add support for PostgreSQL types that aren't supported by default, such as types from extensions.

 ### Detailed mapping syntax